-In the Iberdrola group, we manage the aspects related to biodiversity through four priority lines of action: mediation, information, relation with Stakeholders and the commitment to awareness, both internally and externally.
+In the Iberdrola group, we manage aspects related to biodiversity through four priority lines of action: protect, study and preserve, raise awareness and inform, and collaborate with stakeholders.

 |Plan for direct protection of flora|

 |Reduction of indirect impacts on biodiversity||Plan for edaphic environment management|

 The following are examples of work that the group is carrying out: